Maxjuhh123/Quizzzz/README.md

 You should only have to do this once to get the activities into the server as they are stored in the database after importing.

-If launching a game still doesn't work, try deleting quizzz.mv and other .db files from the project folder.
+If launching a game still doesn't work, try deleting quizzz.mv and other .db files from the project folder and reimporting the activity bank (step 8).

 ## How to contribute to it